IrenePasquinelli/Representations/README.md

 ## Abstract

-In the paper "Representations of Deligne-Mostow lattices into PGL(3,C)", which can be found on the arxiv, we look at a large class of Deligne-Mostow lattices in PU(2,1), the Deligne-Mostow lattices with 3-fold symmetry and of type one and we classify their representations into PGL(3,C).
+In the papers "Representations of Deligne-Mostow lattices into PGL(3,C)", part I and part II which can be found on the arxiv, we look at a large class of Deligne-Mostow lattices in PU(2,1), the Deligne-Mostow lattices with 3-fold symmetry (of type one in part I of the paper, of all other types in part II of the paper) and we classify their representations into PGL(3,C).
-In particular, we show local rigidity for the representations where the generators we chose are in the same conjugacy class as the generators of Deligne-Mostow lattices.
+In particular, we show local rigidity for the representations where the generators we chose are of the same type as the generators of Deligne-Mostow lattices.

 Many of the proofs in the paper are computer assisted.
 This repository contains the code for these proofs.